-Hugh has ‘sketched’ since school.
-He always took his watercolours to grab whatever opportunity when travelling professionally or on holiday.
+Hugh has sketched since school.
+When travelling professionally or on holiday, he always packed his watercolours to take advantage of creative opportunities.
 With semi-retirement, he has time to explore further the infinite possibilities of watercolour.

 Hugh is fascinated by the possibilities of watercolour where water and pigment mix, and the wonderful effects that emerge on the paper; the joy of the happy mistake.

 He has exhibited in a number of exhibitions.
 In 2014 he won The Tindalls Prize at the SEAW Selected Exhibition.
 He had his first solo exhibition in Timişoara, 2015.

 Hugh has a PhD from London University and continues to teach in Romania, painting whenever possible.